 What is meant by manners?

 Linguistically, scholars say that he word ‘Khalq’ which means creation, and ‘Khuluq’ which means manners are inter-related.
 The first word refers to the physical appearance of a person that can be seen, while the second stands for the deep inner self that can be realized by insight, and both have good and bad characteristics.
-Al-Imaam Al-Qurtubi may Allah have mercy upon him defined manners by saying, "It is a person's way of dealing with others, and it is either to be praised or dispraised.
+Al-Imaam Al-Qurtubi defined manners by saying, "It is a person's way of dealing with others, and it is either to be praised or dispraised.
 Praised manners are generally achieved by being [good] with others [even] against yourself, and following justice even it is against yourself.
 In particular, it includes forgiveness, patience, tolerance, generosity, compassion, leniency and so on.
 On the contrary, dispraised manners include lying, deception, lack of mercy and so on."
 Now we are only concerned with the good manners.

 The importance of manners in the methodology of the Salaf (righteous predecessors):